 The internship requires a substantial research paper on a topic related to the internship work

 The blogfolio is a private blog shared to the internship supervisor.
-It should also serve as a place for you to collection documents that you developed as part of your internship, along with your descriptions and commentaries on your experiences and accomplishments.
+It should also serve as a place for you to collect documents that you developed as part of your internship, along with your descriptions and commentaries on your experiences and accomplishments.